AC-Cyb/agentic-security-examples/README.md

 ## About

-Built as reference implementations of the agentic security architecture — the foundation for how autonomous defence systems work in regulated enterprise environments.
+Built as reference implementations of the agentic security architecture — the foundation for how autonomous Defense systems work in regulated enterprise environments.